Shopping Cart No items

 This medication may contain medical and non medical ingredients that could cause an allergic reaction.
 Consult with your doctor about any known allergies before taking Invokana.
 Speak with your doctor about any known medical conditions relating to kidney disease, dehydration, low blood pressure, heart failure, mineral imbalance, and history of yeast infection.
 Tell your doctor about any current medications or supplementation to avoid interactions with Invokana.

-While taking Invokana you may feel dizzy, drowsy or experience blurred vision.
+While taking Invokana, the Canagliflozin dosage in the medication you may feel dizzy, drowsy or experience blurred vision.
 Avoid driving a vehicle or operating heavy machinery until you feel it is safe.
 Alcohol and Cannabis can exasperate these side effects.
 Additionally you can speak with your doctor about acceptable limits for these substances while taking Invokana.

 Controlling your blood sugar levels can be more difficult if the body is under stress, sick, or fighting infection.
 Speak with your doctor if any change in treatment plan is required to maintain your blood sugar levels.